Central Banking RMB Roundtable

-Central Banking Publications, in partnership with Bank of China (Hong Kong), is proud to present the 7th Renminbi Roundtable which will take place on the 28 September 2017 in Copenhagen.
+Central Banking Publications, in partnership with Bank of China (Hong Kong), is proud to present the 8th Renminbi Roundtable which will take place on the 27 June 2019 in Rabat, Morocco.

 - Head of Reserve Management

 - Chief Investment Officer

 - Treasurer/ Head of Treasury